lililuanluan/rocket/README.md

         )
 ```

-Or, for example, running 10 Rocket test iterations with a fixed time of 60 seconds
+Running 10 Rocket test iterations with a fixed time of 60 seconds per iteration
-instead of a fixed ledger number is done as follows:
+is done as follows using `TimeBasedIteration`:

 ```python
 from xrpl_controller.strategies.strategy import Strategy